IgniteUI/igniteui-docfx/en/components/financialchart_explore_chart_types.md

 <div class="divider--half"></div>

 ### Axis Interval
-In the Financial Chart control, the axis major interval specifies how frequently major gridlines and axis labels are rendered on an axis.
-Similarly, axis minor interval specifies how frequently minor gridlines are rendered on an axis.
+In the Financial Chart control, the `yAxisInterval` property specifies how frequently major gridlines and axis labels are rendered on an axis.
+Similarly, the `yAxisMinorInterval` property specifies how frequently minor gridlines are rendered on an axis.

-The following code snippet demonstrates how to configure the interval on the y-axis.
+The following code snippet demonstrates how to configure intervals on the y-axis.

 ```html
  <igx-financial-chart